Cocodog2014/thor/thor-backend/ThorTrading/api/README.md

 # ThorTrading API

 Stateless REST APIs for frontend consumption.
+Control markets are DB-driven via GlobalMarkets (see ThorTrading.config.markets:get_control_countries) so the API always reflects the live enabled markets (session-enabled only).

 ---